lizardfs/documentation/source/cookbook/linux.rst

   URAFT_ELECTOR_MODE = 1

 in the lizardfs-uraft.cfg file.
-Everything else must be setup like it would be a normale lizardfs-master with uraft node except that the master will never be put into a real **master** role.
+Everything else must be setup like it would be a normal lizardfs-master with uraft node except that the master will never be put into a real **master** role.